 Previously envisioned by the City of Jacksonville within the proposal for the 2019 Community Development Block Grant (CDBG), the Hogan Street Connector provides a missing connection between the Hogan Creek Greenway trail and the Northbank Riverwalk.
 The proposed trail begins on the northern end at Hogans Creek and interacts with the Florida State College at Jacksonville (FSCJ) campus as a shared-use street.
 The Hogan Street segment within Downtown will become an elevated cycle track along the west side of Hogan Street adjacent to the pedestrian sidewalk.
 The one-way roadway of Hogan Street will be modified to remove one of the two travel lanes.
 This proposed roadway modification and elevated cycle track design is proposed from W. State Street south to Bay Street.
 The suggested design standard of the elevated cycle track is to create a safe and inviting pedestrian and bicycle dominated corridor.
 The final block from Water Street to the Northbank Riverwalk will have the cycle track and pedestrian area transition into a shared-use side path.

 As part of the development strategy for LaVilla, the current Lift Ev’ry Voice and Sing park will be expanded and designed to celebrate James Weldon Johnson and the African-American experience.
 The park, which commemorates Johnson’s contributions to our nation, will invite people from all walks of life to honor this important Jacksonville native.
-The inspiration of the plan for the park begins with lifting upward.
-Historic maps and property lines of the parcel reveal new geometries in the present that are then rotated and angled to create movement within the landscape.
-The interplay between lifted lawn and the shotgun house placed on the parcel of the historic Johnson House articulates the past on an empty, grassy lot and creates a new resolution of singular space on the site.
+Designed by renowned lanscape architect Walter Hood, the park will be linked to 15 other historic neighborhoods and Downtown via the Emerald Trail.

 The Florida Department of Transportation will remove the on-ramp adjacent to the former Jacksonville Landing site.
 Work is scheduled to early 2021.